Backpack Buddies Program for the Jasper County School District (JCSD)

 This program is managed completely by volunteers and assistance is always welcomed.
 Please contact AEC if you’d like to become a volunteer.

-The FOY Program is temporarily suspended until the 2021-2022 school year.
+The FOY Program is temporarily suspended until further notice.

 Holiday Giving Program